-- Growth or decline is calculated based on the comparable prior year period. - (2) Growth or decline is calculated as an average over the three year period. - (3) Our Same-Center NOI, NOI, and Core FFO referenced above are non-GAAP financial measures.
-For definitions of Same-Center NOI, NOI, and Core FFO, reconciliations of these metrics to net income (loss), the most directly comparable GAAP financial measure, and a statement of why our management believes the presentation of these metrics provides useful information to investors and any additional purposes for which management uses these metrics, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Measures."
+(4) Our Same-Center NOI, Same-Center NOI (Adjusted for Transactions), NOI, and Core FFO referenced above are non-GAAP financial measures.
+For definitions of Same-Center NOI, Same-Center NOI (Adjusted for Transactions), NOI, and Core FFO, reconciliations of these metrics to net income (loss), the most directly comparable GAAP financial measure, and a statement of why our management believes the presentation of these metrics provides useful information to investors and any additional purposes for which management uses these metrics, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Measures."